G00232918/pands-project/README.md

 * 25% / 50% / 75% - This the percentages of the numeric values.
 Again column 1 is showing with tthe highest values
 * max value - Shows the maximum value for each column.

+As from further research for data analysis, one important action to take is to check if there is any duplicates.
+If there is duplicates it can they are not found it can give you a false pveriew of the data.
+In this dataset, there is no duplicates after I ran the following code - iris_data[iris_data.duplicated()].

 I checked and counted the number species before I began plotting any histograms.
 I wanted to know approximately how the data should look.
 Having the count gave me a view on what to expect.

+The histograms then follow.
+See the following list with name and png file -
+* Sepal Length Histogram - sepal_length.png
+* Sepal Width Histogram - sepal_width.png
+* Petal Length Histogram - petal_length.png
+* Petal Width HIstogram - petal_width.png